Summer reading list

 Professor Sergei Chernyshenko - Director of Studies

 As part of the programme, we run a number of compulsory, non-assessed introductory modules that are intended to help ensure that you all have a standard level of knowledge that the rest of the programme will build on.
-One of these, Introduction to Fluid Dynamics, takes the form of an independent study module; we provide the module materials in an online format for you to follow yourself at home.
+One of these, Introduction to Fluid Dynamics, takes the form of an independent study module; we provide the module materials for you to follow yourself at home: Fluid Dynamics 2019-20 .
 This will be supported by a two hour lecture during the first couple of days of term, where you will have an opportunity to ask questions and go over any issues that came up in your study.
 You are required to follow the course material, which should take you no more than about 20 hours.
 This must be done before the MSc officially starts.

-We are also making the first part of the Introductory Mathematics module available to you.
+We are also making the Introductory Mathematics module available to you to complete before teaching commences.